The Song of Love (1923 film): Plot

 The plot of The Song of Love focuses on the relationships among North African Arab citizens, Tuaregs, and French colonial citizens who live in a small outpost with homes, shops, and a bar/social spot.
 Norma Talmadge is a dancing girl, whose uncle is viewed as a leader in the Arab community and owner of the social spot.
 Other key roles are an Arab prince, seeking support from the Tuaregs to regain control of the outpost from the French colonists; a French secret service agent (who becomes the love interest); the French colonial leaders: a French spouse and an American.

 Through intrigue and conversations, the storyline evolves during the 81 minutes of this movie, resulting in a nighttime battle scene and the main characters professing love for each other.

 Cast

 Survival

 A copy of The Song of Love is in the Library of Congress, Czech Film Archive, and other film archives.

 Kino Lorber, Inc., in 2018 produced a series of DVDs to share restored and digitized versions of films produced and directed by women between 1910 and 1923.
 Since Norma Talmadge produced this film through her company and the co-director is Frances Marion, this film is part of this collection.
-Many of the films in this collection are now housed with the Library of Congress.
+Many of the films in this collection are now housed within the Library of Congress.